Secure Detention

-Probation/parole absconders, escapees or accused delinquents who have an active warrant shall be detained in secure facilities until returned by the home/demanding state.
-In the absence of an active warrant, the holding state shall have the discretion to hold the juvenile at a location it deems appropriate.
+Probation/parole absconders, escapees, or accused delinquents who have an active warrant shall be detained in secure facilities until returned by the home/demanding state.
+In the absence of an active warrant, the holding state has the discretion to hold the youth at a location it deems appropriate.

 Juveniles held in detention, pending non-voluntary return to the demanding state, may be held for a maximum of 90 calendar days.
 The home/demanding state's office shall maintain regular contact with the authorities preparing the requisition to ensure accurate preparation and timely delivery of said documents to minimize detention time.